MeF0504/aftviewer/README.md

 ## Concept

-This software is designed to be a universal viewer for any type of files.
+This software is designed to be a universal viewer for files.
-Also, the basic functions of this software work with only standard libraries of recent Python3.
+Also, the basic functions of this software work with only the standard libraries of recent Python 3.
-Third-party libraries are required and loaded only when specific file types are handled; e.g. `npz` file requires `numpy` library.
+Third-party libraries are required and loaded only when specific file types are handled; e.g. `npz` file requires the `numpy` library.

 ## Requirements